NiTR0-CH4RG3R/git-crash-course-101/README.md

 After creating the new branch you must checkout to that branch using ```git checkout ...``` command

 > ```git checkout <branch_name>```

+I a made a change.
+"I am Sanjana"